jbubriski/ramblings-1/_posts/2017-03-05-setting-up-blog-with-jekyll.md

 ~/name_of_blog$ git add -p
 ```

-The `-p` option steps through your changes, allowing you see exactly what was changed and giving you the option to accept or reject that change
+The `-p` flag steps through your changes, allowing you see what was changed and giving you the option to accept or reject that change.

 ```bash
 # Commit your changes with a comment
 ~/name_of_blog$ git commit -m "Edit or update site"
 ```

 Push your changes to your remote repository on GitHub.
-Because this is the the first push to the newly created remote branch, we add the upstream tracking reference using the `-u` flag
+Because this is the first push to the newly created remote branch, we add the upstream tracking reference using the `-u` flag.
-After pushing, this links the local branch with the remote branch, and the commands `git pull` or `git push` can be used without any arguments
+After pushing, the local branch is linked to the remote branch, and the commands `git pull` or `git push` can be used without any arguments.

 ```bash
 # Pushing changes...